alex-s-t/cs50/README.md

-Problem set solutions for the online CS course CS50x.
+# Problem set solutions for the online CS course CS50x.

-Mostly these are in C, but there are Python versions of some of the psets lying around.
+Mostly these are in C, but there are Python versions for some of the Problem sets lying around.